Furloughs (Student Leave)

-THANKSGIVING BREAK: Cadets may leave after their last class on Friday, 22 November 2013.
+THANKSGIVING BREAK: Cadets may leave after their last class on Friday, 20 November 2015.
 Cadets must have their room inspected before they leave.
-THe furlough begins Friday, 22 November and ends 2100 hours (9:00 p.m.), Sunday, 1 December 2013.
+The furlough begins Friday, 21 November and ends 2100 hours (9:00 p.m.), Sunday, 29 November 2015.

-SPRING BREAK: Cadets may leave after their last class on Friday, 21 March 2014, but cadets must have their room inspected before they leave.THey must return no later than 2100 hours (9:00 p.m.), Sunday, 30 March 2014.
+SPRING BREAK: Cadets may leave after their last class on Friday, 25 March 2016, but cadets must have their room inspected before they leave.They must return no later than 2100 hours (9:00 p.m.), Sunday, 3 April 2016.